nicolafisherwriter/nfwdg/_notes/endings, how we experience them and the choices we make.md

 ---
-Date: 29th December, 2020

-Link: endings
+title: endings, how we experience them and the choices we make

-Tags: writing
+tags: writing
 ---

-# endings, how we experience them and the choices we make

 **Do you jump or wait for the kick in the seat of your pants?**